-Depending on the gradient of the incline, this system assists the driver when starting on a hill.
+This function assists the driver when starting on hills.
 It prevents the vehicle from rolling backwards, depending on the slope, by automatically applying the brakes when the driver lifts his/her foot off the brake pedal to depress the accelerator pedal.